Matthaeus07/Matthaeus07/README.md

 👀 I’m interested in coding and computing.

-👨‍💻 Master at Python, C#, Java, Lua, JavaScript, HTML and CSS.
+👨‍💻 Master at Python.

-🌱 I’m currently learning C and C++.
+🌱 I’m currently learning C#.

 <!---
 Matthaeus07/Matthaeus07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.